The Most Accurate Way to Calculate the Latest Income Tax

 1. Final Income Tax

-The following is the final income tax rate:
+The following are the final income tax rates:

-1. The tax rate is 0.5% for income up to IDR 4.8 million per year
+1. Tax rate of 0,5% for income up to IDR 4,8 million per year

-2. The 1% tax rate is for income above IDR 4.8 million to IDR 60 million per year
+2. Tax rate is 1% for income above IDR 4,8 million to IDR 60 million per year

-3. The 2% tax rate is for income above IDR 60 million to IDR 120 million per year
+3. Tax rate is 2% for income above IDR 60 million to IDR 120 million per year

-4. The tax rate is 5% for income above IDR 120 million to IDR 720 million per year
+4. Tax rate is 5% for income above IDR 120 million to IDR 720 million per year

-5. The tax rate is 7% for income above IDR 720 million per year
+5. Tax rate is 7% for income above IDR 720 million per year

 The following are non-final income tax rates:

-• Tax rate 5% for income up to IDR 50 million per year
+• Tax rate of 5% for income up to IDR 50 million per year

-• The tax rate is 15% for income above IDR 50 million to IDR 250 million per year
+• Tax rate is 15% for income above IDR 50 million to IDR 250 million per year

-• Tax rate 25% for income above IDR 250 million to IDR 500 million per year
+• Tax rate is 25% for income above IDR 250 million to IDR 500 million per year

-• The 30% tax rate is for income above IDR 500 million to IDR 1 billion per year
+• Tax rate of 30% for income above IDR 500 million to IDR 1 billion per year

-• The tax rate is 35% for income above IDR 1 billion per year
+• 35% tax rate for income above IDR 1 billion per year

-Taxpayers can also get various tax deductions, such as deductions for education, health, and donations.
+Taxpayers can also get various tax deductions, such as deductions for education, health and donation expenses.

-In addition, taxpayers can also take advantage of the withholding tax system that is imposed on certain sources of income, such as salaries and dividend payments.
+Apart from that, taxpayers can also take advantage of the withholding tax system which is imposed on certain sources of income, such as salaries and dividend payments.

-In this case, the party paying the income is obliged to withhold tax and deposit it to the tax authority.
+In this case, the party paying the income is obliged to withhold tax and remit it to the tax authority.

 Income Tax Rates for Business Entities

-Income tax rates for business entities may vary depending on the form of business entity and the amount of income received.
+Income tax rates for business entities can vary depending on the form of business entity and the amount of income received.

-The following is the income tax rate for business entity applicable in Indonesia for the 2023 tax year:
+The following are the income tax rates for business entity which applies in Indonesia for the 2023 tax year:

 1. Limited Liability Company (PT)

-1. 22% tax rate for income up to IDR 50 billion per year
+1. Tax rate of 22% for income up to IDR 50 billion per year

-2. The tax rate is 24% for income above IDR 50 billion per year
+2. 24% tax rate for income above IDR 50 billion per year

 2. Cooperative

-The following is the final income tax rate:
+The following are the final income tax rates:

-• 10% tax rate for income up to IDR 4.8 billion per year
+• Tax rate of 10% for income up to IDR 4,8 billion per year

-• The 20% tax rate is for income above IDR 4.8 billion per year
+• 20% tax rate for income above IDR 4,8 billion per year

 3. Micro, Small and Medium Enterprises (MSMEs)

-The following is the MSME income tax rate:
+The following are the MSME income tax rates:

-1. The tax rate is 0.5% for income up to IDR 4.8 billion per year
+1. Tax rate of 0,5% for income up to IDR 4,8 billion per year

-2. The 1% tax rate is for income above IDR 4.8 billion to IDR 50 billion per year
+2. Tax rate of 1% for income above IDR 4,8 billion to IDR 50 billion per year

-3. The 2% tax rate is for income above IDR 50 billion to IDR 4.8 trillion per year
+3. Tax rate of 2% for income above IDR 50 billion to IDR 4,8 trillion per year

-4. The 3% tax rate is for income above IDR 4.8 trillion per year
+4. Tax rate of 3% for income above IDR 4,8 trillion per year

 4. Other Business Entities

-The following are other business entity income tax rates:
+The following are the income tax rates for other business entities:

-• Tax rate 25% for income up to IDR 50 billion per year
+• Tax rate of 25% for income up to IDR 50 billion per year

-• The 30% tax rate is for income above IDR 50 billion per year
+• 30% tax rate for income above IDR 50 billion per year

 Business entity taxpayers can also obtain various tax deductions, such as deductions for operational and investment costs.